Dan Earl: Professional

 Dan Earl played professionally in Germany, Poland, and Portugal.
 He also spent time in the Continental Basketball Association as well as the NBA Development League.
 He got close to making a National Basketball Association team, where in the 2001–02 and 2002–03 seasons he spent time with the New Jersey Nets during their training camps.

 Coaching career

 In 2006, Earl joined his alma mater as an assistant coach.
 He spent six seasons with the team until 2011, at which time he became the associate head coach at the United States Naval Academy.

 In April 2015, Earl was hired as head coach at VMI, replacing Duggar Baucom.

-On March 30, 2022, Earl accepted the head coaching position at Chattanooga.
+On March 30, 2022, Earl accepted the head coaching position at Chattanooga, replacing Lamont Paris.

+Finding immediate success in his first year, he achieved an 18-17 record, with solid wins coming against Murray State and Middle Tennessee Blue Raiders.
+Overachieving by reaching the Southern Conference Tournament Finals and losing to Furman Paladins.

+Following an improve 2023-2024 Chattanooga season that saw them reach the second round of the Southern Conference Tournament and improve to 21-12, Earl reloaded his roster and headed into 202-2025 Chattanooga season with high expectations.

+On April 3, 2025, Earl capped a historic season at Chattanooga by going 29-9 (tied for most in school history) and winning the National Invitation Tournament (NIT) in overtime over the UC Irvine Anteaters.

 Personal

-Dan and his wife, Sheila, were married in the summer of 2008 and have two daughters, Mila and Alyssa.
-His brother Brian Earl is also an accomplished basketball player and is currently head coach at Cornell.
+Earl and his wife, Sheila, were married in the summer of 2008 and have two daughters, Mila and Alyssa.
+His brother Brian is also an accomplished basketball player and is currently head coach at William & Mary.